tomhrr/cosh/doc/all.md

 On starting the shell for interactive use, the `.coshrc` file in the current user's home directory will be run.

+When running interactively, the `history` function will return a generator over the shell's history.
+When not running interactively, the `history` function will return an empty generator.

 The `clone` form can be used to get a deep copy of certain types of
 values: lists, hashes, user-defined generator objects, and the generators returned by the `keys`, `values`, and `each` calls.
 For